-- Exhibit one framed 8x10 close-up photograph using the skills learned on page 62-63 of the project manual titled "Bits and Pieces."
-No photo editing is allowed in this class except cropping and red eye removal; OR - Exhibit one framed 8"x10" photo which demonstrate your understanding of a technique you • learned from your Photography 2 project manual.
-No photo editing is allowed in this class except cropping and red eve removal.
+- Exhibit one framed 8x10 close-up photograph using the skills learned on page 62-63 (section: Bits & Pieces) of the project manual titled Controlling the Image.
+No photo editing is allowed in this class except cropping and red eye removal; OR - Exhibit one framed 8"x10" photo which demonstrate your understanding of a technique you learned from your Photography 2 project manual.
+No photo editing is allowed in this class except cropping and red eye removal.
 Be prepared to show the page in the manual of the technique you are demonstrating.
 PHOTOGRAPHY 3 Exhibit one of the options listed below: